ballerina-attic/microservices-observability/README.md

 ![Unavaialbel](images/service-unavailable-trace.png "Service unavaiable")

-If we expand this errornous trace, and expand its Spans too, we can identify the unavailable service as below.
+If we expand this errornous trace, and expand its spans too, we can identify the unavailable service as below.
 Observe the `http.url` property with the value of `/car/driveSeg`.
 Here the `travel_agency_service` is trying to call the `car_rental_service` and it's returning `http.status.code` of 502.
 Therefore, errornous service is `car_rental_service`.

 ![Unavaialbel-expanded](images/unavaialble-service-expanded-trace.png "Service unavaiable-trace expanded")